kavia-common/travel-planner-pro-139250-139259/README.md

 2) npm install
 3) Copy .env.example to .env and (optionally) add your API keys
 4) npm start

+Authentication (localStorage only):
+- Sign up and login pages are implemented at #signup and #login routes.
+- Users and sessions are stored locally in the browser (localStorage) as JSON.
+- Passwords are hashed with a simple demo hash and NOT secure for production.
+- Per-user itineraries are persisted in localStorage and auto-loaded on login.

 APIs used:
 - OpenStreetMap Nominatim (search) – no key, but add REACT_APP_NOMINATIM_UA to respect policy